-- 6.1.5 In relation to information relating to the Contractor or the Contract which the Contractor requests should be exempt under the FOIA the Contractor shall indemnify the ESFA for any and all costs (including legal fees) incurred by the ESFA in: - a) assessing the application of any exemption under FOIA; and/or - b) responding to any FOIA notice; and/or - c) lodging any appeal against a decision of the Information Commissioner in relation to disclosure where such costs are incurred pursuant to efforts by the ESFA to withhold Exempt Information.
+- 6.1.5 In relation to information relating to the Contractor or the Contract which the Contractor requests should be exempt under the FOIA the Contractor shall indemnify the ESFA for any and all costs (including legal fees) incurred by the ESFA in: - a) assessing the application of any exemption under FOIA; and/or - b) responding to any FOIA notice; and/or ESF Contract for Services - Education and Training Education and Skills Funding Agency Contract Reference ESFA-14977 www.gov.uk/ESFA

-- 6.1.6 The ESFA shall on no account be liable for any loss, damage, harm or detriment, howsoever caused, arising from or in connection with the disclosure under FOIA of any Exempt Information or other information whether relating to this Contract or otherwise relating to the Contractor. - 6.1.7 The Contractor shall assist the ESFA as reasonably necessary to enable the ESFA to comply with its obligations under FOIA. - 6.2 Confidentiality
+- c) lodging any appeal against a decision of the Information Commissioner in relation to disclosure - where such costs are incurred pursuant to efforts by the ESFA to withhold Exempt Information. - 6.1.6 The ESFA shall on no account be liable for any loss, damage, harm or detriment, howsoever caused, arising from or in connection with the disclosure under FOIA of any Exempt Information or other information whether relating to this Contract or otherwise relating to the Contractor. - 6.1.7 The Contractor shall assist the ESFA as reasonably necessary to enable the ESFA to comply with its obligations under FOIA. - 6.2 Confidentiality